 1. Determine how much equity is in your home

-Home equity refers to how much you’ve already paid for your home, as opposed to what you still owe the mortgage lender.
+Home equity refers to the net cash value of your home as opposed to what you still owe the mortgage lender.

-The first step in determining how much equity you have is by getting your home professionally appraised.
-You then subtract your current mortgage’s outstanding balance (what you still owe the bank) from your home’s appraised market value — the amount the home could sell for.
+The first step in determining how much equity you have is getting your home professionally appraised.
+You then subtract your current outstanding mortgage balance (what you still owe the bank) from your home’s appraised market value — the amount the home could sell for.

-This requirement means that borrowers who are underwater on their mortgage — meaning they owe more than the home is currently worth and so are considered to have negative equity in the home — will not be approved for a home equity loan.
-It’s also not a likely option for most brand new homeowners who have not yet built enough equity in their homes.
+This requirement means that borrowers who are underwater on their mortgage — meaning they owe more than the home is currently worth and so are considered to have negative equity in the home — will not qualify for a home equity loan.
+It’s also not a likely option for most new homeowners who have not yet built enough home equity.

 2. Check your credit score

-Most home equity loan lenders prefer borrowers with FICO scores of 700 or more; however, some do have more lenient requirements and accept borrowers with scores as low as 620.
-As with any other loan, the higher your credit score the greater your chances of approval and the lower the interest rates you’ll be offered.
+Most home equity loan lenders prefer borrowers with a good credit history and FICO scores of 700 or more; however, some do have more lenient requirements and accept borrowers with scores as low as 620.
+As with any other loan, the higher your credit score the greater your chances of approval.
+You’ll also qualify for lower interest rates and a larger loan amount.

-Borrowers with fair to poor credit scores will find it difficult to qualify for a home equity loan, although it’s not completely impossible.
+Borrowers with fair to poor credit scores will find qualifying difficult, although it’s not completely impossible.
 Some lenders do cater to borrowers with poor credit but will charge much higher interest rates.
-(Check out how to get a home equity loan with bad credit for more detailed actionable steps.)
+(Check out how to get a home equity loan with bad credit for actionable steps.)

 If your FICO score is below 620, we recommend you wait and work on reducing your overall debt load and improving your score first.
 You might also want to request your credit reports from all three bureaus — Experian, TransUnion and Equifax — and check for any mistakes that might be dragging your score down.
 If you do find mistakes, you could consider a credit repair service, which can help dispute any outdated or incorrect information listed in your report.